-We buy meat online now more than ever, whether we’re shopping for the finest dry-aged steaks or the best bacon known to man.
-But fish is often overlooked as a protein you can shop for from the comfort of your own home.
+Buying food and groceries online is perhaps just as commonplace as going to the supermarket.
+We can buy meat online (including the best bacon known to man) as well as produce, and dry goods.
+But seafood is often overlooked as a protein you can shop for from the comfort of your own home.
 From lobster to salmon to oysters, though, it’s easy to buy your favorite seafood online — and sometimes the offerings are even fresher than what you’ll find at your local supermarket.
-These seven digital retailers will deliver some of the tastiest seafood in the country straight to your door.
+These nine digital retailers will deliver some of the tastiest seafood in the country straight to your door.

 Eating sustainable seafood is important to maintain the health of our oceans, as is supporting the small fishing communities who are doing it right.
 That’s the whole mission of Sea to Table, a family-run company founded by Sean Dimin and his father and brothers.
 They work with fishing families who’ve been in business for generations, everywhere from Juneau, Alaska to Cudjoe Key, Florida.
 Expect to find wild-caught, sustainable seafood like Gulf shrimp, Atlantic sea scallops, Gulf of Maine redfish, and Alaska coho salmon.
 Sea to Table also has a great blog with recipes, tips, and articles, like how to get your kids hooked on fish.